equinor/radix-public-site/public-site/docs/src/guides/sub-pipeline/example-pipeline-with-build-secrets.md

       - CERT_PUB_KEY
       - DB_USER
 ```
-* This sub-pipeline runs the task `use-secrets-for-db` (which reference to the task `use-secrets` described in the file `use-secrets-task.yaml`), which has one step, as described above.
-This step run a script, which prints environment variables and files with values of mapped build secrets.
+* This sub-pipeline runs the task `use-secrets-for-db` (which refers to the task `use-secrets` described in the file `use-secrets-task.yaml`), which has one step, as described above.
+This step runs a script, which prints environment variables and files with values of mapped build secrets.
 Note `:` (column) - this is no-op shell command, added for more stable behaviour of the script (as explained in [Sub-pipeline hints](./index.md#hints)).
 ```shell
 #!/usr/bin/env sh
 echo "--- Print environment variables, with names containing 'DB_'"